-All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort Dr. Pennau and Dr. Peterson have the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
+All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
+Dr. Pennau has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.

 In most cases, the removal of wisdom teeth is performed under local anesthesia, laughing gas or general anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum may be sutured.
 To help control bleeding, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication.
 If you have any questions, please do not hesitate to call us at 719-473-2650.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.